Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Methodology

 \section{Methodology}

-Our method introduces a streamlined, cost-effective pipeline for converting any pretrained, standard transformer into a task-specific hybrid model with an optimized mixture of full- and linear-attention layers.
+Our proposed DtR (Distill-then-Replace) introduces a streamlined, cost-effective pipeline for converting any pretrained, standard transformer into a task-specific hybrid model with an optimized mixture of full- and linear-attention layers.
 It consists of two core components: weight transferring via blockwise local distillation and an automated greedy layer-replacement algorithm.